 Although high school may be the only educational requirement set by an employer, a formal real estate training program can give escrow assistants an advantage over those without post-secondary training.
 Certificate and associate's degree programs are available in escrow assisting.
 For these programs, a high school diploma or GED certificate is required.
 Certificate programs take 1 to 2 semesters to finish, while associate's programs take 2 years.

 Escrow assistants work on all stages of real estate financial transactions.
 They should be organized and able to handle multiple administrative tasks.
 Escrow assistants need excellent customer service and communication skills in order to work with real estate clients and financial officers.
 Most escrow agencies require assistants to have experience with Microsoft Office and basic data entry.
 Knowledge of real estate processes and regulation is often preferred by employers.

 Real Estate Certificate

 Real estate certificate programs introduce students to basic real estate processes, including appraisals, real estate sales, financial investing, and economic analysis.
 Students learn the roles played by banks, real estate agencies, and clients.
-Certificate programs typically require one or two semesters of study and include courses on:
+Certificate programs typically include courses on:

 - Real estate law

 - Residential and commercial building appraisals

 Associate of Science in Real Estate Studies

 An associate's degree program in real estate provides students with a more comprehensive real estate and economic education.
 In addition to specialized real estate courses, students take courses on finance, investing, macroeconomics, microeconomics, and business operation.
 These programs commonly offer courses in: